 <?xml version="1.0" encoding="UTF-8"?> <data> <aliens> <alien> <name>zorgi</name> <race>pogi</race> <age>5</age> </alien> </aliens> </data>

-Which is better – the data is structured in the same format as our example file now, but there’s only one data item, when a quick reference to the source data indicates there should be several.
+Which is better – the data is structured in the same format as our example file now, but there’s only one data item when a quick reference to the source data indicates there should be several.
 So what am I telling you to do wrong?
 Well, the way I have you doing it only tells it to collect one item.
 We need a “ForEach” function, which tells it to do the same thing several times.
 So go back to the mapping screen, and delete “Alien,” and everything nested in it by association.

 Under XSLT Structures, on the second column bottom, there is a “For Each” function.
 Drag it on “Aliens.”
-This is a function which operates on your source data – so grab the “Alien” item from the left side (source data side), and drag it onto the @select option.
+This is a function that operates on your source data – so grab the “Alien” item from the left side (source data side), and drag it onto the @select option.
 This tells it to do something for each Alien in the source data.
 Now drag “alien” from the target data, and drop it onto the “for each” tag.
 (The select tag is specifically there to indicate what item it is operating for each of, so don’t try dropping it there.)
 It should appear nested under “for-each” directly under your @select tag.
 Drag name, race, and age from your target data, and drop them onto “alien” (the green target data icon under for-each), and then drag name, race, and age from your source data, and drop them onto their respective target datas.
-In this case they have the same names, because we have arranged things that way – in complex transformations, this is unlikely to be the case, and you may even have to perform functions on data to transform it into the appropriate type.
+In this case, they have the same names, because we have arranged things that way – in complex transformations, this is unlikely to be the case, and you may even have to perform functions on data to transform it into the appropriate type.
 We’ll cover that later.

 Under “testing,” make sure everything works fine – you should get four aliens matching the source data descriptions.
 If everything looks alright, save your configuration with a nice descriptive name, and exit this dialog.